-Bedale High School communicates regularly with parents, usually once a term (in correlation with assessment points), to discuss how well their child is doing.
+Bedale High School communicates regularly with parents, usually in correlation with assessment points, to discuss how well their child is doing.
 The school listens to what parents have to say and respond to it.
-For pupils with SEND it is vital that parents and school work together closely.
+This will allow the school to regularly explain to you where your child is in their to ensure the with appropriate targets learning, and to work vou most are set to ensure progress.
+For pupils with SEND, it is vital that parents and school work together closely.
 Your knowledge and understanding of your child's needs is essential to support the school in making the best provision for them.
 This also takes account of you and your child's hopes, personal goals and interests.
+Regular interim reviews are also held to discuss ongoing action plans.